 In the mirror I tied my hair back, tried hard to smile.
 Behind me, the corridor looked endless, doubled back, like a tunnel.

 I shook my head at the big mirror, walked towards the cloakroom.
 The warm space had wooden benches, coats hanging from hooks.
 When I sat down, tears fell.
 I shuddered quietly, gasped.
-Rubbing my eyes, Beth and Christopher lay on hazy grass.
+Rubbing my eyes, Claire and Christopher lay on hazy grass.
 I felt my body lean sideways, curl up on the bench.
 The coats muffled the sounds from the playground.
 All I could hear was my own breathing.
 Gradually, my chest relaxed, my whole body softened.
 ‘Just for a wee minute,’ I said, as I closed my eyes, drifting, in the warm room.